Selling Put Options Vs Buying Stocks: Which Is Better?

 Is selling puts better than buying stocks?

-Selling puts is better than buying stocks because you can make a profit if the stock price remains above a certain price, doesn't move, or if the price falls in value but doesn't fall below the strike price.
+In general, selling puts is better than buying stocks because you can make a profit if the stock price remains above a certain price, doesn't move, or even if the price falls in value.

 Additionally, it's a great way to acquire shares of your favorite stocks below the current market price.